nicoverbruggen/phpmon/README.md

 * Everyone in the Laravel community who shared the app (thanks!)
 * Various folks who [reached](https://twitter.com/stauffermatt) [out](https://twitter.com/marcelpociot)
 * Everyone who left feedback via issues
+* Everyone who donated to keep the project up and running

 Thank you very much for your contributions, kind words and support.